 Older Bodies Handle Drugs Differently

-As people age, the body's ability to break down substances can decrease.
+As the body ages, its ability to break down substances can decrease.
 Because older people may not be able to metabolize drugs as well as they once did, they might need smaller doses of medicine per pound of body weight than young or middle-aged adults do.

 Risks and Benefits